yanwii/AhoCorasick/README.md

 ### NOTICE
-After you making the failure tree, if you insert a word into trie tree, the failure tree could be imcomplete because the first char of new word could bethe failure state of a word which already exist. such as:
+After you making the failure tree, if you insert a word into trie tree, the failure tree could be imcomplete because the first char of new word could be the failure state of a word which already exist. such as:
     if you add the word "add" first, and then make failure tree now insert the "desert", the char "d" in "desert" should have been the failure state of "d" in "add", but not work.